Terms & Conditions

 - If you wish to amend any details of the services you require you must inform us in writing as soon as possible.
 In any event no less than 24 hours to any action being carried out by us in relation to that service.
-We will use reasonable endeavors to make any required changes and should additional costs be incurred as a result of these changes, such costs will be included in the Fees and invoiced to you.
+We will use reasonable endeavours to make any required changes and should additional costs be incurred as a result of these changes, such costs will be included in the Fees and invoiced to you.

 - If due to circumstances beyond our control, including those set out in the clause below (Circumstances beyond a party’s control), we have to make any change in the Services or how they are provided, we will notify you immediately.
-We will use reasonable endeavors to keep any such changes to a minimum.
+We will use reasonable endeavours to keep any such changes to a minimum.

 - We will invoice you for payment of the Fees where permissible either:

 - On the invoice dates which may be set out.